-I'll be the first to admit it doesn't take much to get me to buy a ticket to a superhero movie.
-Regardless of who is in it, what it's about or if the trailers make the movie look good or bad, I'm going to the theater to see it no matter what.
+I'll be the first to admit it doesn't take much to get me to watch a superhero movie.
+Regardless of who is in it, what it's about or if the trailers make the movie look good or bad, I'm going to see it no matter what.
 I know what I like.
 That's why when Shazam! was first announced, I immediately knew I'd be catching it as soon as I could, popcorn in hand, excitement off the charts.

 But I know superhero movies, while crazy popular, still aren't for everyone.
 I realize that even some people who love comic books don't like big screen adaptations of their favorite characters for completely understandable and valid reasons.
 So that's why Shazam! took me by such surprise.
 Shazam! really might be the perfect superhero movie because it speaks to diehard comic books fans, superhero movie lovers and newcomers to the superhero/comic book genre alike.

 Big words, I know.
 But Shazam! lives up to them.
 Zachary Levi's titular superhero is a breath of fresh air for the genre, as the actor brings a childlike wonder to the role that helps you discover for the first time or rediscover why superhero movies can be so fun.
 The comedically talented Levi is clearly having the time of his life here playing the superhero-ized version of the young Billy Batson.
 Meanwhile, Asher Angel perfectly complements Levi's energy as the "real" version of Billy, a foster kid struggling to find a place where he belongs when he's unexpectedly blessed with the powers of a superhero.